 Otaki at Pukehinau

-The trip is good at 2.5m, with anything under 1.9m a bit boney.
-Over 3m creates some good holes through the top rock gardens.
-Its possible to do the trip at 1.4m but its very boney on the riffles and more suitable for sunbathing on a lilo as you float down.
+The trip is good above 10m3, with anything under this a bit boney.
+Kayakers like to have 20m3.
+Over about 50m3 creates some good holes through the top rock gardens on the Waiotauru.
+If the water is well up on the rock under the bridge at the normal put-in you can go to the top camping area or even walk up the river further.
+It’s possible to do the trip at 6m3 but its very boney on the riffles and more suitable for sunbathing on a lilo as you float down.